philippwendland/Multimodal_Neural_ODEs/Readme.md

 # Multimodal Neural Ordinary Differential Equations

-This is the implementation of the Multimodal Neural Ordinary Differential Equations (MultiNODEs) presented in Wendland, Birkenbihl etal.
-[1].
-The MultiNODE approach is a generative model which extend the Neural ODEs [2] to deal with missing data and static variables.
-As a consequence of that the MultiNODEs can handle and generate new patient trajectories.
+Here we present the material (code and results) corresponding to publication of the Multimodal Neural Ordinary Differential Equations (MultiNODEs) presented in Wendland, Birkenbihl et al. [1].
+The MultiNODE approach is a generative model which builds on the Neural ODEs [2] and extends it to be able to deal with missing data and static variables.
+In consequence, the proposed MultiNODEs can handle and generate fully sythetic patient trajectories from complex, incomplete clinical data.
-The Multimodal Neural ODE code adapts some code of other repositories.
-Therefore, please cite in addition to the MultiNODE paper [1] also the Neural Ordinary Differential Equations [2] paper, the Handling Incomplete Data using VAEs paper [3] and the Adaptive Checkpoint Adjoint Method for Gradient Estimation in Neural ODE paper [4], if you use this code for your own research.
+The MultiNODEcode adapts some code of other repositories, namely the Neural Ordinary Differential Equations [2], the "Handling Incomplete Data using VAEs" paper [3] and the "Adaptive Checkpoint Adjoint Method for Gradient Estimation in Neural ODE" paper [4].
-Our code is build on top of the Neural ODE code from [2] and extend their code.
-Therefore some parts of the code of [3] and [4] were used.

-Explanations of the computed methods can be find in the main.py file and in [1].
+Explanations to the computed methods can be found in the main.py file and in [1].

-**Important**: The data used in our analysis is not included in this repository - please contact PPMI (https://www.ppmi-info.org/access-data-specimens/download-data/) and NACC (https://naccdata.org/requesting-data/submit-data-request) to get access to the data, if you want to run our code with the data used in [1].
+**Data Availability**: The real world data used in our analysis is subject to data privacy and thus can not be included in this repository.
+Please contact PPMI (https://www.ppmi-info.org/access-data-specimens/download-data/) and NACC (https://naccdata.org/requesting-data/submit-data-request) to get access to the data.

 # Content of the repository
-* Plots of the paper (and supplementary plots of all variables) for the PPMI data and the NACC data in the folder "Plots"
+* Plots of all variables and results for the PPMI data and the NACC data in the folder "Plots" (for brevity, not all plots could be shown in the manuscript).
-* The main skripts to run the analysis of the PPMI data in the "code" folder
+* The main skripts to run the analysis is presented in the "code" folder
-* The analysis of the SIR data in the "SIR-example" folder
+* All code for the analysis of the simulated SIR data can be found in the "SIR-example" folder

 # How to run the Code